Poverty in San Francisco

 How San Francisco is Performing

-According to 2010-2014 ACS 5-year estimates, 13 percent of San Franciscans were in poverty in 2014.
-An estimated 12 percent of related children under 18 were below the poverty level, compared with 15 percent of people 65 years old and over.
-An estimated 8 percent of all families and 18 percent of families with a female householder and no husband present had incomes below the poverty level.
+According to 2011-2015 ACS 5-year estimates, 13.2 percent of San Franciscans were in poverty in 2015.
+An estimated 12.7 percent of children under 18 were below the poverty level, compared with 14.4 percent of people 65 years old and over.
+An estimated 7.8 percent of all families had incomes below the poverty level, compared with 19.4 percent of families with a female householder and no husband present.
+Poverty in San Francisco also shows disparities across race, with Black and African American and Native Hawaiian and Pacific Islander residents experiencing poverty at more than twice the average rate.

 How Performance is Measured